-Part 1: The part is examined through separate exams after each theoretical course.
+Group assignments, written exams, seminars, group meetings, journal clubs and practical work (laboratory sessions or essay writing) are compulsory.
+More than 10% absence from the practical Course code: 2QA216 assignments of the course is compensated for by additional laboratory work (Part 2).
+More than 20% absence from seminars, group meetings and journal clubs is compensated for by a written essay according to instructions from the course administration.
+Examination Part 1: The part is examined through separate exams after each theoretical course.
 Part 2: The research project is formatively examined before the supervisor, and through a final seminar where the student presents her/his own research project during this part.
 A student who has failed in the regular examination, is entitled to participate in five more examination sessions.
 If the student has failed six examinations/tests, no more examination session is offered.
 Each time the student has participated in one and the same examination is regarded as an examination session.
-Submission of a blank examination is regarded as an examination for which the student registered but did not participate in, will not be regarded as an examination session.
+Submission of a blank examination is regarded as an examination session.
+An examination for which the student registered but did not participate in, will not be regarded as an examination session.
+Transitional provisions The course is cancelled.

-Transitional provisions

-Examination will be provided during a period of two years after a close-down of the course.

-Examination may be carried out in accordance with a previous reading list during a period of one year after the date of the renewal of the reading list.

-Other directives

-Language of instruction: English.
+Other directives Language of instruction: English.

 Course evaluation will be carried out in accordance with the guidelines established by the Board of Education.

 The course substitutes an earlier course with course code 2FF010.

 Literature and other teaching aids

 Squire, Larry R

 Fundamental neuroscience

-3. ed.: Amsterdam: Elsevier, 2008 - xx, 1255 s.
+3. ed. : Amsterdam : Elsevier, 2008 - xx, 1255 s.
 ISBN:978-0-12-374019-9 LIBRIS-ID:10714021

 Library search

 Kandel, E.R; Schwartz, J.H.; Jessell, T.M.

 Principles of Neural Science

 New York : Elsevier, 2000 ISBN:0-8385-7701-6

 Library search

 The synaptic organization of the brain

 Shepherd, Gordon M.

-5. ed. : New York ; a Oxford : Oxford University Press, 2004 - $719 \ s$ .
+5. ed.: New York; a Oxford: Oxford University Press, 2004 - 719 s.

 ISBN:0-19-515955-1 LIBRIS-ID:9096739

 Library search